Paradoxes and Primitive Ontology in Collapse Theories of Quantum Mechanics

 In each case, I will first describe a paradox and then explain why it evaporates in GRWf and GRWm.
 For GRWm, some of the relevant points have already been made by \citet{Mon04}.

-\section{Paradox 1: Does the Measurement Problem Persist?}
+\subsection{Paradox 1: Does the Measurement Problem Persist?}

-Paradox: Here is a reason why one might think that the GRW theory fails to solve the measurement problem.
+Paradox: Here is a reason why one might think that the GRW theory fails to solve the measurement problem \citep{AL90}.
 Consider a quantum state like Schr\"odinger's cat, namely a superposition

 of two macroscopically distinct states $\psi_i$ with $\|\psi_1\|=1=\|\psi_2\|$, such that both contributions have nonzero coefficients $c_i$.
 Given that there is a problem---the measurement problem---in the case in which the coefficients are equal, one should also think that there is a problem in the case in which the coefficients are not exactly equal, but roughly of the same size.
 One might say that the reason why there is a problem is that, according to quantum mechanics, there is a superposition whereas according to our intuition there should be a definite state.
 But then it is hard to see how this problem should go away just because $c_2$ is much smaller than $c_1$.
 How small would $c_2$ have to be for the problem to disappear?
 No matter if $c_2=c_1$ or $c_2=c_1/100$ or $c_2=10^{-100}c_1$, in each case both contributions are there.
 But the only relevant effect of the GRW process replacing the unitary evolution, as far as Schr\"odinger's cat is concerned, is to randomly make one of the coefficients much smaller than the other (although it also affects the shape of the suppressed contribution \citep{Wal14}).

-Answer: The argument is correct about GRW0 and illustrates a difficulty with GRW0.
+Answer: The argument indeed raises questions about GRW$\emptyset$.
 From the point of view of GRWm or GRWf, however, the argument is flawed as it pays no attention to the PO.
 To take the PO seriously means that whether Schr\"odinger's cat is really dead must be read off from the PO.